6 Tips for Avoiding Holiday HeadachesDec. 9, 2019

 Here are six tips for avoiding holiday headache triggers from Houston Methodist neurologist Dr. Bing Liao.

-“The nature of the holiday season already increases stress levels, so finding small ways to reduce schedule stress can help ward off a headache,” Liao said.
+“The nature of the holiday season already increases stress levels, so finding small ways to reduce scheduling stress can help ward off a headache,” Dr. Liao says.
 “This can mean planning well in advance to avoid the hassle of making last minute travel plans or deciding not to attend a party at the end of a long day.”

-Having more errands to run and people to see makes it easier for us to unknowingly skip meals and drink less water, but dehydration and going too long without food are prime headache triggers.
-Keep a protein bar and a bottle of water in your bag or in the car.
-Liao also recommends maintaining caffeine intake as a sudden increase or decrease in caffeine can trigger headaches.
+To prevent this, Dr. Liao recommends keeping a protein bar and a bottle of water in your bag or in the car.
+He also suggests maintaining your usual caffeine intake — as both a sudden increase or decrease in caffeine can trigger a headache.

 Heat from a crowded room or outdoor activities and certain food items, such as chocolate or artificial sweeteners, are known headache triggers for some people.
 Dr. Liao recommends avoiding situations that have triggered headaches in the past.